Visualize customer network in SAP Analytics Cloud using SAP Marketing Cloud and custom CDS views

-Welcome to the blog post of the Expert Services Marketing Practice.
+Welcome to the blog posts of the SAP CX Services Marketing Practice.

-We are happy to share our experience with you around Marketing Integration, Analytics, and Business Technology.
+We are happy to share with you our experience around Marketing Business, Technology and Analytics.

 Our exemplary user story is about building a simple dashboard and identifying relationship circles.
 Combining data from various data sources and building a combined dashboard is universal to all industries (eg. Airlines, Retail, telecommunication or banking).